moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 This section contains composite metrics i.e. combinations of metrics that can been derived from the confusion matrix (Precision, Recall, Specificity and Negative Predictive Value).

-Data linkage has a number of different outcomes (True Positives, False Positives etc.) with each of these has a different impact on your specific use case.
+Any comparison of two records has a number of possible outcomes (True Positives, False Positives etc.), each of which has a different impact on your specific use case.
 It is very rare that a single metric defines the desired behaviour of a model.
 Therefore, evaluating performance with a composite metric (or a combination of metrics) is advised.

 ### F Score

-The F is a weighted harmonic mean of Precision (PPV) and Recall (TPR).
+The F-Score is a weighted harmonic mean of Precision (PPV) and Recall (TPR).
 For a a general weight $\beta$:

 $$F_{\beta} = \frac{(1 + \beta^2) \cdot \textsf{Precision} \cdot \textsf{Recall}}{\beta^2 \cdot \textsf{Precision} + \textsf{Recall}}$$